-D. Computer Use
+D. COMPUTER USE

 As an institution of higher education, Oklahoma City University will implement and maintain computer and electronic network systems to enhance, promote, and support the academic advancement and administrative services of the University.
-Students, faculty, staff, and guests may be granted access to and use of these systems as deemed appropriate by the University President or his or her authorized representatives.
+Students, faculty, staff, and guests may be granted access to, and use of, these systems as deemed appropriate by the University President or his or her authorized representatives.
 Authorized users of campus resources should use campus networks and computers wisely and consider the rights of others.
-The following policy provides guidelines and regulations for the proper use of computer and network resources on campus.
 The University will not tolerate the misuse of these resources.